-Taxpayers and gasoline distributors wanting to avoid manually entering large data files into INtax have the option to bulk file the GT-103DR monthly recap.
+Customers and gasoline distributors wanting to avoid manually entering large data files into INtax have the option to bulk file the GT-103DR monthly recap.
 The bulk file secure file transfer program (SFTP) provides XML file formats.

 Bulk File Requirements:

-- Taxpayers must send PGP-encrypted files only.
+- Customers must send PGP-encrypted files only.